modxcms/media-manager/README.md

 2.2.x Media Manager Plugin to become part of 2.3

-> Notes : the current "release" is also an experimentation to using RequireJS a Bower to help build CMPs, so do not feel scared about the "non conventional" way of doing things
+> Notes : the current "release" is also an experimentation to using RequireJS & Bower to help build CMPs, so do not feel scared about the "non conventional" way of doing things

 ## Manual installation